Svtter/git-mcp/README.md

 # Git MCP

-A MCP tool to using git
+A MCP tool to using git, built with [FastMCP](https://gofastmcp.com/getting-started/welcome).

 ## Usage